-April is fast approaching, private sector reforms are looming and many contractors and freelancers have been frantically trying to find a way to continue their outside IR35 assignments in the event of a blanket determination from their end client.
+As a result of the IR35 reforms to the private sector, many contractors and freelancers have been trying to find a way to continue their outside IR35 assignments in the event of a blanket determination from their end client.

 More attention has been paid to Statement of Work (SoW) arrangements since the announcement of the private sector IR35 reforms.
 Many workers and agencies alike believe this is the solution to status determination uncertainty, but is the SoW a viable alternative to a contract for services, or is it an option with onerous consequences?

 We discuss what you as a recruiter should know about this route.